hockeydennisk/uArm_Client/README.md

 Testing environment: Mac OS X 10.10, Windows 7 64bit, Windows 7 32bit.

-If you have any question for this project, please visit our discussion forumn. [uFactory Disscusion](http://forum.ufactory.cc/)
+If you have any question for this project, please visit our discussion forum. [uFactory Disscusion](http://forum.ufactory.cc/)